M-earnest/GitHub_practice/lecture/content/github_tutorial_collab.md

 Creating a new project:

-- Go to your repository on GitHub or click on the three bars indicating a dropdown menu at the top-left.
+- Go to your repository on GitHub or click on the three bars indicating a dropdown menu at the top-left
     - Click Projects
     - Click New Project
     - Choose a layout: Board, Table, or Roadmap
     - Name your project and set up columns or views as needed

+#### Adding Collaborators to a Project

+1. Open the project page
+2. Click **Settings** → **Collaborators**
+3. Add members of your organization by typing their GitHub username
+4. Assign permissions:
+   - **Read** – View project but no edits
+   - **Write** – Add/edit items, change statuses, assign fields
+   - **Admin** – Full control including managing views, workflows, and settings

-Adding Items to a Project:
+#### Adding Items to a Project:
-- From the project board: click + Add item
+- **From the project interface**:
-- From an issue or pull request: use the Projects dropdown on the sidebar
+  - Click **+ Add item** to create a new draft issue or task
-- From inside the project: link existing issues or PRs
+  - Or click **+ Add cards** to search for and link existing issues or pull requests from any repository in the organization

+- **From an issue or pull request**:
+  - Open the issue or PR from any repo in the organization
+  - In the right-hand sidebar, under **Projects**, click the dropdown and select your organization-level project

+#### Assigning Tasks and Roles

+- **Assign project items**:
+  - Within the project view, click any item (issue, draft, or PR)
+  - Use the **Assignee** field to assign a person.
+  - Optionally, define a custom field like “Role” or “Lab Responsibility” to clarify who is doing what

+- **Organize with views**:
+  - Use filters to create views like:
+    - “Assigned to me”
+    - “Blocked tasks”
+    - “Manuscript-related items”
+  - Group by status, assignee, or priority

+- **Track progress**:
+  - Move cards through columns (e.g., To Do → In Progress → Review → Done)
+  - Add status automation via workflows if enabled